On first-order transductions of classes of graphs: A distributive lattice among some low classes

 \section{A distributive lattice among some low classes}

-Recall that a lattice is a partially ordered set in which every pair of elements has a unique supremum (also called a least upper bound or join) and a unique infimum (also called a greatest lower bound or meet).
+Recall that a \emph{lattice} is a partially ordered set in which every pair of elements has a unique supremum (also called a least upper bound or join) and a unique infimum (also called a greatest lower bound or meet).
+A lattice is \emph{distibutive} if the operations of join and meet distribute over each other.
 We shall see in \cref{thm:nolattice} that the transduction quasi-order is not a lattice.
 However, we now give some non-trivial examples of the existence of the greatest lower bound of two incomparable classes.

 \begin{exa} The class of all cubic trees is the greatest lower bound of the class of all trees and of the class of all cubic graphs. \end{exa} \begin{proof} That the class of all cubic trees is a lower bound of the class of all trees and the class of all cubic graphs is obvious, as it is included in both classes.